 The mower deck requires engine power to run at its best.
 Make sure the throttle position on your Honda mower is set to high.
 When your mower deck doesn’t receive the power it needs, the blade speed slows down which can leave you with an uneven cut.

-If you notice your engine is no longer giving you the power it once did, you should bring your mower to an experience small engine mechanic to have the engine checked out.
-Read my article for other items that can make your Honda mower to lose power.
+If you notice your engine is no longer giving you the power it once did, you should bring your mower to an experienced small engine mechanic to have the engine checked out.

 Honda Mower Ground Speed is Too Fast

 Pushing your Honda mower across your lawn at too fast a pace can give you a bad cut.
 Adjust your speed to your conditions.

 Mowing thick, wet or tall grass puts extra strain on your engine.
 Slow down your speed when mowing in these conditions.

 Mowing at too fast of speeds can also cause your mower to push over grass and not accurately cut grass.
 The bad cut can get worse when the mower is bouncing around on the uneven ground.

 Incorrect Mowing Paths with your Honda Lawn Mower

 Most people don’t want to spend more time than needed to mow their lawns, so mowing with the least number of paths up and down your lawn is best to minimize that time.

 You need to be careful to make sure your overlap your paths otherwise you will leave strips of grass on the lawn.